-Buyers of LED displays need to be aware up front of issues that may impact them, regulatory issues, performance and serviceability, and total cost of ownership.
+Buyers of LED stock ticker displays need to be aware upfront of issues that may impact them, regulatory issues, performance and serviceability, and total cost of ownership.
 Unlike going into a big box store and buying a consumer-grade flat panel display, there are layers of proper due diligence that must be addressed to make the best direct view LED decision for your application.

 The LED display market is growing exponentially in both outdoor and (most significantly), indoor applications.
 As LED display pricing is moderating and becoming more understood, sales are becoming more pervasive but also more complex.
 Historically, end users buying large outdoor displays would work directly with manufacturers.
 With the expansion into fine pitch indoor products, we are increasingly seeing direct view LED provided through resellers and systems integrators to an expanded end user community with unique needs.